Jwayland/finhub/README.md

 ## `wacc`

-**Description:** The Weighted Average Cost of Capital `wacc` can be used as the companies required rate of Return for decisions regarding future capital expenditures using the following parameters:
+**Description:** The Weighted Average Cost of Capital `wacc` can be used as the companies required rate of return for decisions regarding future capital expenditures using the following parameters:

 * `TC` - Corporate Tax Rate
 * `coutstanding_shares` - Common Stock Outstanding Shares